 This statement will be submitted to the Examiners following the receipt of the pre-viva Reports, but before the Viva.

-Detailed guidance on how to format thesis can be found in the Standards for the format and binding of a thesis.
+Detailed guidance on how to format your thesis can be found in the:

 Watch your word count.